mstksg/inCode/copy/entries/multimonad.md

 CreateTime
 :   2015/01/18 20:29:30
 PostDate
-:   2015/01/27 10:43:10
+:   Never
 Identifier
 :   multimonad

-Hi all!
-Sorry about the lack of posting recently; the new environment of grad school has sort of taken some time to get used to.
 Just stopping in for a short post before continuing with a long-overdue series or two :)

 Soon after I discovered Haskell, one question has plagued my mind.
 Day and night, I wondered...